dalipidrin/fhir-mini-aggregator/README.md

 ### In-memory storage
 Uses an in-memory list (`observations_db`) for simplicity.

-### Extensible foundation
+### Fast, flexible foundation
-Built with FastAPI and Pydantic for strong typing, validation, and rapid API development.
+Built with FastAPI for rapid API development and future scalability.